 Perspectives on Strategy and Business Models

-The revolution continues, driven by waves of disruptive technologies such as the Internet-of-Things, Artificial Intelligence and machine learning.
-Our definitions of strategy and business models align with the common scope and context of our work in engineering, operations, digital strategies and decision-making.
-They are intended to be practical in their application, while remaining anchored to tradition and scholarship.
+The revolution continues, driven by waves of disruptive technologies such as the Internet-of-Things, Artificial Intelligence, and machine learning.
+Our definitions of strategy and business models align with the common scope and context of our work in engineering, operations, digital strategies, and decision-making.
+They are intended to be practical in their application while remaining anchored to traditional methods and scholarship.

 This post focuses on Business Strategy as opposed to Corporate Strategy, which is covered in a different post: Corporate Strategy vs. Business Strategy.

 When business strategy and business models collide, business models usually prevail.
-Culture, history and habit anchor organizational decisions and behaviors, which will not change unless strategy, business models and leadership are mutually supportive.
+Culture, history, and habit anchor organizational decisions and behaviors, which will not change unless strategy, business models, and leadership are mutually supportive.
 Changing corporate strategy frequently requires changing and sometimes reengineering business models.
-Similarly, when business models change in response to external factors like technological innovations, strategy must be reassessed and potentially updated.
+Similarly, when business models change in response to external factors like technological innovations, the company's strategy must be reassessed and potentially updated.

 Strategy and Business Models reflect the reality of economic systems.
 They help organizations allocate and use limited resources that have alternative uses.
-If a company had unlimited resources and enjoyed unlimited revenues, then it wouldn’t need a strategy or business models.
-Unfortunately, as with all economies, organizations have more wants and needs, than they have resources to satisfy them.
+If a company had unlimited resources and enjoyed unlimited revenues, then it wouldn’t need a strategy or business model.
+Unfortunately, as with all economies, organizations have more wants and needs than resources to satisfy them.
 In this context, a business without a strategy and business models to prioritize and focus limited resources in the pursuit of shared objectives is no more an organization than a mob is a social institution.